AutomationPanda/tau-intro-to-pytest/README.md

 ## Python Setup

+Python setup can be complicated.
+This section documents how to set up your machine for Python test automation development.

+### Python Installation and Tools

 You can complete this course using any OS: Windows, macOS, Linux, etc.

 This course requires Python 3.